lachs1/junction2021/README.md

 - Automatic data preprocessing using AI & Machine Learning,
 - Automatic transport specific distance calculations between vendor and buyer,
-- An algorithm that suggests the shortest route implying lower CO2 emissions.
+- An algorithm that suggests the shortest route which implies lower CO2 emissions.

 ## Instructions on how to run the project locally